pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_access-manager.md

 # Access Manager v3 API for Objective-C SDK

-Access Manager v3 issues time-limited tokens with embedded permissions for PubNub resources (channels, channel groups, UUID metadata).
-Permissions can target explicit resources or regex patterns and can differ per resource in a single grant.
-You can restrict token usage to a single client by setting the authorized UUID in the grant request.
-Objective-C SDK supports client-side usage only: parse and set tokens received from your server.
+Access Manager v3 provides tokens with embedded permissions for PubNub resources (channels, channel groups, UUID metadata).
+Tokens can:

-Client device support only
+- Be time-limited (ttl).
+- Target resources by explicit lists or regex patterns.
+- Include mixed permission levels in a single grant.
+- Optionally restrict usage to an authorized UUID.

-- Objective-C SDK cannot grant permissions.
-Use it to parse and set tokens issued by a server.
+Note: Objective-C SDK is client-only for Access Manager v3.
+It cannot grant permissions; it can only parse and set tokens from your server.

 ## Parse token

-Decodes a token and returns its embedded permissions and metadata (useful for debugging, checking ttl, resources, authorized UUID).
+Decodes an existing token and returns permissions and metadata for inspection (e.g., ttl, authorized UUID, resource permissions).

 ### Method(s)